houcharlie/academic-kickstart/content/home/experience.md

   date_start = "2018-05-29"
   date_end = "2018-08-12"
   description = """
-  * Improved mathematical rigor of CCAR stress-testing model by de-meaning random variables in the simulations
+  * Improved mathematical rigor of CCAR stress-testing model by de-meaning random variables in simulations
-  * Implemented model monitoring system to alert firm to unexpected behaviors in a loan model
+  * Implemented model monitoring system to alert firm to model breakage
-  * Validated appropriateness of ML model for loan defaults by applying lossless dimension reduction
+  * Validated appropriateness of ML model for loan defaults by losslessly reducing dimension of data
   """

 [[experience]]